November 19, 2024

 How Vector Search Works

-This type of search maps words and phrases as points in a multi-dimensional space, where the distance between them shows how closely they relate in meaning.
-This means that when you search for something like "affordable cars," the system identifies content connected to budget-friendly vehicles, even if the exact word "affordable" isn't used.
-By comparing these points based on their closeness, vector search helps semantic search find results that match the intent and context of your query, not just results with matching keywords.
-This leads to more relevant and accurate search outcomes.
-Here's how you can imagine these keywords as points in a multi-dimensional space:
+This kind of search plots words and phrases as points in a multi-dimensional space, in which the distance between them indicates how closely they relate in meaning.
+So if you were to search for something like “affordable cars,” your system recognizes content related to budget-friendly vehicles, regardless of whether or not the exact word “affordable” was used.
+Through the comparison of these closely located points, vector search enables semantic search to return relevant results based on the intent and context of your query, not simply results that have common keywords.
+This results in more relevant, accurate search results.
+This is how we can think these Keywords as points in a multi dimensional space.

-Example: Searching for "kitten" in a vector-based engine would return results about different content related to cats, even if they use phrases like "feline" or "cat" or "kitten" or "tomcat".
+For example, a search for 'kitten' in a fuzzy or vector-based engine would return related results about other content related to cats, regardless of whether they use the phrases 'feline' or 'cat' or 'kitten' or 'tomcat'.

 Vector Search Example

-Vector-based search is a foundational technology that supports semantic search but doesn’t inherently account for searcher intent or NLP insights.
+Vector search itself is a foundational technology that enables semantic search but doesn’t by itself take searcher intent or other insights from NLP into account.

-Semantic search utilizes vector technology but adds layers of contextual analysis and entity recognition.
-In other words, it better understands the topic and the true intention of the user.
+Semantic search is based on vectors, but includes layers of context analysis and entity recognition.
+In other words, it has a better understanding of the subject, as well as of the genuine goal of the user.

 Semantic Search in SEO